theborakompanioni/azure-docs.de-de/articles/sql-database/sql-database-temporal-tables.md

 <properties
-   pageTitle="Erste Schritte mit temporalen Tabellen in der Azure SQL-Datenbank | Microsoft Azure" description="Lernen Sie die ersten Schritte mit temporalen Tabellen in der Azure SQL-Datenbank." services="sql-database" documentationCenter="" authors="CarlRabeler"
+   pageTitle="Getting Started with Temporal Tables in Azure SQL Database | Microsoft Azure" description="Learn how to get started with using Temporal Tables in Azure SQL Database." services="sql-database" documentationCenter="" authors="CarlRabeler"